 5. Pay attention to your nutrition.
 Everyone is different in their requirements, but some nutrition supplements can be helpful such as Chondroitin and Glucosamine.

 6. Pick your events with care.
 While there are some competitors doing Ironman triathlons in their 70's and 80's, for most of us it's better to attempt more moderate distances, to reduce the chances of strains and injuries that will take longer to settle than when we were younger.

 We recommend what are called "the middle distance" races at most SwimRun events.
 This typically involves covering around 20 km to 25 km in total.
 The proportion of swimming to running can vary from 8% swimming to 21% swimming, depending on the event and the course.

 By paying attention to the requirements of taking part in SwimRun for seniors, you can maximize your chances of finishing your chosen race and also your enjoyment of it - AND reduce your risk of injury, over-training and developing acquired intolerance to training.

 REMEMBER to get a full physical check with your Doctor before you start out on a new training exercise regime.

-If you're looking for a first race to enter, have a look at my page on First SwimRun event.
+If you're looking for a first race to enter, have a look at our page on First SwimRun event.

 1. The Runner's Body, by R. Tucker PhD and J. Dugas PhD

-Page written by Richard Mitchell and Chris Donald, U.K. endurance athletics coach.
+Page written by Dr Richard Mitchell and Chris Donald, U.K. endurance athletics coach.